Best Shared Family Calendar Apps (2026) — And Why Coordination Is Still Broken

 The Real Problem Lives Before the Calendar

-As we’ve covered in other posts, the hardest part of scheduling isn’t sharing events.
+The hardest part of scheduling isn’t sharing events.

 It’s getting accurate events in the first place.